 I stopped giving myself pedicures and handed that job over to the professionals several years ago.
 But I still give myself a home manicure for the most part.
 I love the convenience of not having to go to a salon on a regular basis and I especially appreciate the cost difference.

 So I thought I’d share with you a few of the tips I’ve learned over the years for achieving professional results with a home manicure.
-Also, I’m trying out OPI’s Infinite Shine Professional Long-Wear Lacquer System for the first time.
-So I’ll let you know what I think about it, too.
+I use OPI’s Infinite Shine system.

 Infinite Shine is OPI’s 3-step process that provides a gel-like shiny, durable finish without the UV light used in the salon gel manicures.
 And it’s available in 150+ beautiful shades, including OPI’s iconic colors.
 I’m using a favorite shade that I’ve worn for years, Dutch Tulips.